CameronSWilliamson/.dotfiles/nvim/Bindings.md

 # Keybindings

-You can find a pretty good cheatsheet [here](https://vim.rtorr.com/)
+You can find a pretty good cheatsheet [here](https://vim.rtorr.com/).
+Most of these keybindings are set inside of [this](lua/bindings.lua) file.

 The default leader key in my vim configuration is `,`.
 This can be changed, but note that all commas will be changed with whatever the new leader key is.